dcower/mf-utils/README.md

 Run `python wavetable_tool.py -h` for more options.

 #### Notes
-* There are 16 waves in the wavetable on the device; each wave contains 32 cycles, and each cycle is 256 samples long.
+* There are 16 wavetables on the device; each wavetable contains 32 cycles, and each cycle is 256 samples long.
 * I believe the sample format is 16-bit mono @ 40kHz.
 Yes, 40000Hz.
 Each sample is tuned to D#4.
-* The tool only supports 16-bit mono WAV files; each wave must contain at least 8192 samples.
+* The tool only supports 16-bit mono WAV files; each wavetable must contain at least 8192 samples, and the first 8192 will be used.
 They should be encoded at 40kHz if you want them to sound correct.

 ## Libraries